oliverwkim/oliverwkim.github.io/research.md

 <em><span class="sans">Abstract:</span></em> We study one of the central reforms in China’s economic miracle, the Household Responsibility System (HRS), which decollectivized agriculture starting in 1978.
 The HRS is commonly seen as having significantly boosted agricultural productivity—but this conclusion rests on unreliable official data.
 We use historical satellite imagery to generate new measurements of grain yield, independent of official Chinese statistics.
 Using a difference-in-discontinuities design, we find no causal evidence that provinces that adopted the HRS sooner experienced faster grain yield growth.
 These results challenge our conventional understanding of decollectivization, land reform, and the origins of the Chinese miracle.

-## Working Papers
 <span class="sans">The Distribution of Power: Decentralization and Favoritism in Public Infrastructure</span>, with Catherine D. Wolfram, Susanna B. Berkouwer, Felipe Vial, Eric Hsu, and Edward Miguel.
 Submitted. [<a href="{{ site.url }}/papers/LMCP/LMCP_Political_Economy_Main_Submission_2024_06_04.pdf">Latest Draft (June 2024)</a>] [<a href="{{ site.url }}/papers/LMCP/LMCP_Political_Economy_Main_Submission_2024_06_04.pdf">Online Appendix</a>]

 <em><span class="sans">Abstract:</span></em> 		Political favoritism can harm economic growth by distorting public investment.
 But how can researchers identify political bias without observing government objectives?
 Using granular infrastructure and electoral data, we leverage an institutional feature of Kenya’s nationwide electrification program: a pre-existing transparent allocation formula.
 Despite constitutional reforms decentralizing fiscal expenditures, pro-government areas received 46% more electrified villages and 35% more household connections than allocated by the formula.
 Favoritism was exerted by national offices—not Members of Parliament or local construction managers.
 The benefits of central coordination, technical capacity, and economies of scale may expose infrastructure to continued political capture despite decentralization.

-<span class="sans">Land Reform in Taiwan, 1950-1961: Effects on Agriculture and Structural Change</span>, with Jen Kuan Wang. [<a href="{{ site.url }}/papers/KimWang_Taiwan.pdf">Latest Draft (September 2024)</a>]
+<span class="sans">Land Reform in Taiwan, 1950-1961: Effects on Agriculture and Structural Change</span>, with Jen Kuan Wang. [<a href="{{ site.url }}/papers/KimWang_Taiwan.pdf">Latest Draft (October 2024)</a>]

-<em><span class="sans">Abstract:</span></em> 				We study Taiwan's landmark 1950s land reform, long seen as central to its growth miracle.
-Phase II of reform---which redistributed formerly Japanese public lands---reduced tenancy, boosted rice yields, and increased the share of labor in agriculture.
-By contrast, phase III---which reduced tenancy by breaking up larger estates---did not increase agricultural productivity and pushed labor (in particular, female labor) out of agriculture into manufacturing.
-Phase II likely increased yields by lifting crop choice constraints, while phase III may have created farms too small to be economically viable.
-However, phase II can still explain at most one-sixth of observed 1950s rice yield growth.
-These results challenge the longstanding view that land reform was a major factor behind Taiwan's economic takeoff, and highlight the varying effects of different forms of land redistribution.
+<em><span class="sans">Abstract:</span></em> 				We study Taiwan’s landmark 1950s land reform, long seen as central to its growth takeoff.Phase II of reform---which redistributed formerly Japanese public lands---boosted rice yields and increased the share of agricultural labor.
+By contrast, phase III---which broke up larger estates---did not increase yields and pushed female labor into manufacturing.
+Phase II likely improved yields by lifting crop choice constraints (though it can only explain one-sixth of observed 1950s rice yield growth), while phase III may have made farms inefficiently small.
+These results challenge longstanding views around land reform and the East Asian Miracle.

 ## Work in Progress

 <span class="sans">Privilège Exorbitant?
 The Developmental Effects of the CFA Franc</span>, with Abdoulaye Cissé and Joel Ferguson.

+<span class="sans">Korea Project</span>, with Philipp Barteska.